-The goal of The Peace House is to improve access to care and to provide hope and support to patients and their families while facing the challenges of illness, injury or disability during treatment at Roger C. Peace Rehabilitation Hospital (RCPRH).
+The Peace House is a 3,000-square-foot home built to improve access to care and to provide hope and support to patients and their families while facing the challenges of illness, injury or disability during treatment at Roger C. Peace Rehabilitation Hospital (RCPRH).

 Six bedrooms can accommodate two persons in each room.
 The three bedrooms on the first floor are handicapped accessible, one with a wheelchair-accessible bathroom and shower.
 The other three bedrooms are located on the second floor.
 Each guest room has its own television with cable and DVD player.
 Wireless Internet is available throughout the house.